What is an IVA?

 • Once you’ve set up an IVA you will have to follow a stricter spending budget.

-What happens if I miss payments to my IVA?
+What happens if I stop paying my IVA?

-When you miss payments to your IVA, you should receive a ‘notice of breach’ from your insolvency practitioner.
+When you miss payments to your IVA, you should receive a ‘notice of breach’ from your Insolvency Practitioner (IP).
 In this document, you’ll be asked to explain why this happened and to arrange to cover these missed IVA debts as soon as possible.

 A lot of IVA agreements will give you one month to respond to a notice of breach.
 As long as you respond in time and have a way to pay any missed payments then this will be resolved, and no further action will be taken.

-However, if your insolvency practitioner doesn’t hear from you then they might cancel your IVA and even take further action such as applying to make you bankrupt.
+However, if your IP doesn’t hear from you then they might cancel your IVA and even take further action such as applying to make you bankrupt.

 An IVA will stay on your credit report for six years from the date it was approved.
 Should you decide to pay off your IVA early, it will be marked as ‘complete’ but will remain visible for the remainder of the six-year period, at which point it will be removed.